-The Surveyors are authorised to provide a transcript or retype of the generic Mortgage Valuation Report onto Lender specific proforma.
+The Surveyors are authorised to provide a transcript or retype of the generic Mortgage Valuation Report on to Lender specific pro-forma.
 Transcript reports are commonly requested by Brokers and Lenders.
-The transcript report will be in the format required by the Lender but will contain the same information, inspected date and valuation figure as the generic Mortgage Valuation Report and the Single Survey.
+The transcript report will be in the format required by the Lender but will contain the same information, inspection date and valuation figure as the generic Mortgage Valuation Report and the Single Survey.
 The Surveyors will decline any transcript request which requires the provision of information additional to the information in the Report and the generic Mortgage Valuation Report until the Seller has conditionally accepted an offer to purchase made in writing.